 - Preheat oven to 200°c/400°F,gas 6

-- Spray a baking dish with cooking oil (Note 3)
+- Spray a casserole dish with cooking oil (Note 5)

 - Bring a medium saucepan to the boil, add a dash of olive oil, the macaroni (pasta) and cook to packet instructions (usually 8 mins) Then drain and set aside.

-- At the same time add a splash of olive oil to a frying pan, bring to a medium heat, add the beef mince, season with salt and pepper, Italian herbs and cook until browned, reduce heat
+- At the same time add a splash of olive oil to a frying pan, bring to a medium heat, add the ground beef, season with salt and pepper, Italian herbs and cook until browned, reduce heat.

 - Add the red kidney beans and the celery to the beef mixture, stir all ingredients until well combined.

 - Slice celery into thin pieces